 The Property could be subject to the following risks in the future as a result of the impacts of Climate Change and the transition to a net zero emissions economy.
 These risks could affect the future value as well as the ability to obtain future borrowing against the property and policies of insurance.

-4.1 Physical Risks According to the Bank of England, Climate Change “means we may face more frequent or severe weather events like flooding, droughts and storms” and gradual onset changes.
+3.1 Physical Risks – According to the Bank of England, Climate Change “means we may face more frequent or severe weather events like flooding, droughts and storms” and gradual onset changes.
 As such you should consider whether such events could interrupt your intended use of the Property.
-For example, it may be more likely that the risks identified in your Flood Risk Report will occur as a result of Climate Change.
-You may also like to discuss with your surveyor how the Property could be made more resilient to the effects of Climate Change.
+For example, it may be more likely that the risks identified in your Flood Risk Report will occur as a result of Climate Change [or even that flooding not shown in that report may be likely].
+You may also like to discuss with your surveyor how the Property could be made more resilient to the effects of Climate Change, including heatwaves, drought and energy blackouts.

-4.2 Transition Risks The UK government policy has set a target to achieve net zero emissions by 2050.
+3.2 Transition Risks – UK government policy has set a target to achieve net zero emissions by 2050.
 The Property has an Energy Performance Certificate Rating of [ ].
-It may be that as a result of policy changes required to achieve net zero you will be required by law to invest in improving the energy efficiency of the Property such as using additional insulation, installing solar panels etc.
+It may be that as a result of policy changes required to achieve net zero you will be required by law to invest in improving the energy efficiency of the Property such as using additional insulation, installing solar panels and battery storage, installing an electric vehicle charging point, swapping gas boilers or wood-burning stoves for heat exchange pumps and taking steps to avoid embedded carbon within the materials of the property when repairing and renovating.

 Glossary references: Climate Change